fly-apps/coredns/README.md

 ;; MSG SIZE  rcvd: 287
 ```

-The name-to-IP mapping associated with the glue record is returned in the `ADDITIONAL SECTION` by the TLD nameserver, these are not authoritative answers which the nameserver is providing, but additional information.
+The name-to-IP mappings (address or A records) associated with the glue record are returned in the `ADDITIONAL SECTION` by the TLD nameserver, these are not authoritative answers which the nameserver is providing, but additional information.
+These are the glue records.

 ## Global distribution

-You may have noticed that when we ran `flyctl launch`, we saw the following output [TODO: did we really? verify?]: `App will initially deploy to ewr (Secaucus, NJ (US)) region`.
-While this is nice, what about the globally-distributedness that we were promised?
+You may have noticed that when we ran `flyctl init`, we saw the following output: `App will initially deploy to ewr (Secaucus, NJ (US)) region`.
+So it looks like our app is only running in one place in the world.
+What about the globally-distributedness that we were promised?
 Let's make our app distributed and run all around the world.

 With `flyctl platform regions` we can get an inventory of the available locations that our could run app in: